Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

                 "Stopped sorting the list after $i iterations" )
         }
-        // Sorts the list for 100 milliseconds, then consider it sorted enough delay(100.milliseconds)
+        // Sorts the list for 100 milliseconds, then considers it sorted enough delay(100.milliseconds)

         // Cancels the sorting when the result is good enough